Downtown Garland – Garland, Texas

 Garland’s Downtown Commercial District incorporates elements of three agricultural business districts: Duck Creek, Embree, and New Duck Creek.
 The earliest was old Duck Creek near the present crossing of Avenue B and the creek.
 Unfortunately, both railroads circumvented it by three-fourths of a mile to the north and one mile to the east in 1886.

-At the crossing of the two lines, the Santa Fe Railroad purchased development land and after building a depot, Santa Fe subdivided the land into lots and blocks and named the town Embree.
+At the crossing of the two lines, the Santa Fe Railroad purchased development land, and after building a depot, Santa Fe subdivided the land into lots and blocks and named the town Embree.

 From the adjoining acreage near the MK&T depot, other investors platted the third incorporated district of “new” Duck Creek.

 On the morning of Jan.
 7, 1887, a fire reduced old Duck Creek’s commercial district to ashes.
 Businessmen immediately planned to resume operations as they moved east across the creek to the new townships.
 Without a central square or open space to delineate between Embree and the new Duck Creek, Harbison Street, now State Street, became the borderline.
 Embree and New Duck Creek rubbed together as two flintstones and sparks flew.
-Each claimed its own residents, businesses, and newspaper, but Embree had the only post office, served by the Santa Fe.
+Each claimed its residents, businesses, and newspaper, but Embree had the only post office, served by the Santa Fe.

 Your Garland experience is not complete without a trip to historic Downtown Garland, the cultural and commercial heart of Garland.